 Over the past few days, I’ve had a series of disappointing cookies.
 Some were experiments and others were published recipes which I just didn’t care for.
 Things seem to be on the upswing now, thanks to these cookies.
 This started out as an old Southern Living recipe, but I scaled it down to a third, then changed a few other things (type of sugar, proportions of chocolate) along the way.
 They turned out so good!!

 I ended up with six, fat and very fudgy cookies.
-Had I been more assertive in my bowl scraping and perhaps not as free-wheeling with my tablespoon rounding, I could have gotten more cookies.
-I ended up with 6 big ones.
+Had I been more assertive in my bowl scraping and perhaps not as free-wheeling with my tablespoon rounding, I could have gotten more cookies but I was happy with the six big ones.
 When you first take them out of the oven, they might appear a bit shiny and underbaked – that is okay.
 Let them cool completely.
 The ones in this picture are not completely cooled.
 After I took this picture, I put them in the refrigerator to chill.
 They are even better chilled.
 I really liked these a lot.
 Next time, I may add some dried cherries.

 Update: If you don’t have unsweetened chocolate (I’m always running out of it!), you can use 1 1/2 tablespoons of unsweetened cocoa powder and 1/2 tablespoon of your favorite oil.
 The batter might be a bit thinner.
 If that is the case, cover and let sit at room temperature until it is completely cool.
 You may also chill the batter, but the cookies may lose some of their glossiness.
 The photo above should give you an idea of what consistency the cookie dough should be.